3 Big Tech CEOs, 3 ways of spinning privacy

 Facebook’s privacy turn

-At Facebook’s F8, CEO Mark Zuckerberg believes Facebook’s world-uniting power is temporarily being overshadowed by its harmful byproducts–like its enabling of mass incivility, election tampering, and large-scale erosion of personal privacy.
-(Zuckerberg’s F8 joke that his company doesn’t have a great record on privacy fell painfully flat, in perhaps the most poignant demonstration of the CEO’s disconnect from real life).
+At Facebook’s F8, CEO Mark Zuckerberg believes Facebook’s world-uniting power is temporarily being overshadowed by its harmful by-products–like its enabling of mass incivility, election tampering, and large-scale erosion of personal privacy.
+(Zuckerberg’s F8 joke that his company doesn’t have a great record on privacy fell painfully flat, in perhaps the most poignant demonstration of the CEO’s disconnect from real life.)
 He then talked in sincere tones about the changes his company would make to rebuild itself around private interactions between members, as opposed to open and social ones.

 “I believe the future is private,” Zuckerberg said.
 “We should have private messaging, groups, payments, and private ways to share location–the private parts of our social network will be more important than our digital town squares.”